angelo-munoz/angelo-munoz.github.io/content/posts/my-first-post.md

 ---
-title: "My First Post"
+title: "The Business Value of Event-driven Architecture"
 date: 2023-08-27T14:46:55-05:00
 draft: true
 ---

-## Introduction
+# Introduction

 This is **bold** text, and this is *emphasized* text.